Updated: Sep 6, 2020

 Common Mistakes Made

 Most animals are shy and they tend to avoid humans as much as possible.
 Visitors who talk loudly, shout, play music openly, or run with heavy footsteps are scaring the animals away way before you can see them.

 Weekends are really bad times to be looking for wild animals as many locals will be there too.
 When there are crowds, there will be noises.
 Most locals are there to work-out their muscles and are least interested in wild animals.
 And they will "drive" the animals away from you.
 Experienced animal-seekers and bird-watchers will always scout the nature reserve on weekdays or in more secluded spots.

 There is no need to know a lot about the animals, just some basics will do.
 For instance, non-nocturnal animals will sleep at night and start to hunt for food after they woke up, so the best time to be looking for most of them should be in the morning.
 After they fed themselves and their young ones, they will rest for the day or until the next meal time (usually in the late afternoon).
 The length of feeding time varies depending on the weight of each animal.
 In general, smaller animals will be done feeding faster than larger animals.
 Nocturnal animals will usually be sleeping during the day, out of sights.

-6. Trying to look for wild animals using the eyes.
-Most animals are naturally born with abilities to camouflage themselves in the nature to avoid being detected by their predators or with keen senses to detect other animals nearby.
+Animals are naturally born with abilities to camouflage themselves in the nature to avoid being detected by their predators or with keen senses to detect other animals nearby.
 As such, it is usually difficult for people who don't have sharp eyes to spot an animal even if it is just a few feet away.

-Keep Those Ears Open
+Do Keep Your Ears Open

 While walking through the forests, it is our ears that will pick up rustling sounds in the leaves first before we can know where to look for the animals.
 So, unplug those earpieces and headphones and open your ears to listen to Mother Nature.
 She will guide you to the animals and also warn you of imminent dangers, especially falling tree branches from above you or a fast-moving animal heading your way.

 Singapore's nature reserves are rather "well-tamed" with not many dangerous animals lurking in the forests — tigers are history, but snakes are pretty common.
-But, since the nature reserves are to be kept as natural as possible, most things are left as it is in the forests except for conservation efforts.
+Since the nature reserves are to be kept as natural as possible, most things are left as it is in the forests except for conservation efforts.
 Visitors should not be complacent and assume that safety is guaranteed.
 Never walk in the nature with music blasting in the ears.

 You will need to listen out for: